lukshkumar/System-Call-In-Linux/README.md

           NOTE: Refer to the file I have attached named as kernel_space/include/linux/syscalls.h for an example

  6)	Make a .config file and compile your kernel to implement the changes and and to add your system call.

+         For .config file creation, there are two options to get it created.

+         The first option is to copy the .config file present in the  /boot directory of your current kernel to the base directory of your new kernel directory.
+This would take couple of hours to compile the kernel so it is recommended to use the second method.

+         The second option is to use two series of command, first is "make menuconfig" and the second is "make localmodconfig"

            NOTE: IT can take up to 2 hours so be patient while compiling it.